Failed/Erroneous Diagnosis and Treatment

 The most common way in which doctors are negligent by failing to treat a medical condition is when they "dismiss" the presenting symptoms as temporary, minor, or otherwise not worthy of treatment.
 This situation may result in a worsening of the underlying condition or injury, causing further harm or injury.
 For example only, an undiagnosed splinter or chip in a broken bone may result in the lodging of a piece of bone in soft tissue or internal bleeding caused by the sharp edge of the splintered bone.

 Erroneous treatment is most likely to occur as a result of a misdiagnosis.
 However, a doctor who has correctly diagnosed a disease or condition may nonetheless fail to properly treat it.
 Other times, negligence is the result of a doctor attempting a "novel" treatment that fails, when in fact a more conventional treatment would have been successful.

 Getting Legal Help with a Medical Malpractice Claim

 Having an illness or injury is bad enough, without thinking our doctors made it worse.
 And it’s not always easy to know whether the professionals in charge of your medical care acted properly.
-If you would like to know more about your claim, you can contact an experienced medical malpractice attorney for a free case evaluation.
+If you would like to know more about your claim, you can contact an experienced medical malpractice attorney for a free initial case evaluation.
 That way, you'll know whether you have a viable claim moving forward.